Pantheon quarter

 "ROME DOMES": Fine 2 bedrooms 2 bathr. attic, with sitting room, dining room, large open plan kitchen, with 2 utmost panoramic terraces with views of Rome's domes, in an elegant historical palace facing the famous Tortoise fountain.
 Daily cleaning (4-5 persons).
 Elevator.

-The dome is a one-cast concrete block, made lighter by the use of coffered cealings, and by a large (9 Mts., 30 Ft.) circular opening at the top, called "oculus" (eye), whose profile you can see in the left photo.
+The dome is a one-cast concrete block, made lighter by the use of coffered cealings, and by a large (9 Mts., 30 Ft.) circular opening at the top, called "oculus" (eye), which you can clearly single out in the left photo.

 Left photo: the Pantheon dome, aerial view from a hot air baloon (montgolfier).
-In the foreground you can see the bell turret and the roof of Palazzo Montecitorio (seat of the Italian Parliament), and in the background you can see the Church Sant'Andrea della Valle.
+In the foreground you can see the bell turret and the semi-circular roof of Palazzo Montecitorio (seat of the Italian Parliament), and in the background the Church Sant'Andrea della Valle.

-This area is highly central, and within a walking distance of 300 metres (330 yards) you find: the Trevi Fountain, the Spanish Steps, Piazza Navona, Campo de' Fiori, IE practically all Rome's centre.
+This area is highly central, and within a walking distance of 500 metres (550 yards) you find: the Trevi Fountain, the Spanish Steps, Piazza Navona, Campo de' Fiori, IE practically all Rome's central sights.

-In the lower panoramic photo you can see the Pantheon dome seen from an opposite perspective.
+In the lower panoramic photo you can see the Pantheon's dome seen from an opposite perspective.
 The picture was taken from the roof of Palazzo Altieri, near Capitol Hill and Piazza Venezia.

 The Pantheon's dome standing out in Rome's skyline.
-The other notable domes you can see are (from right to left): the shell-like dome of St. Ivo alla Sapienza (designed by Francesco Borromini, still in the Pantheon quarter), and more distant, the dome of St. Agnese in Piazza Navona, and finally St. Peter's dome, 136 Mts. or 453 Ft. high (yet still not large as the dome of the Pantheon!).
+The other notable domes you can see are (from right to left): the shell-like dome of St. Ivo alla Sapienza (designed by Francesco Borromini, still in the Pantheon quarter), and more distant, the dome of St. Agnese in Piazza Navona, and finally St. Peter's dome, 136 Mts. or 453 Ft. high (yet still not as large as the Pantheon's!).

 CLICK HERE TO SEE THE NATURAL PANORAMIC VIEW OF THE PANTHEON AREA!